Date of Adoption: 04/15/2017

 In the event of any instance of dysregulation in the community, the following steps will be taken:

-4. Appropriate documentation of the incident through completion of a Dysregulation Report, and required State Board of Education form if applicable, must be filed for review by Code Blue Responder Supervisor/Mandt Trainer and Principal or administrative designee and other appropriate staff.
+Appropriate documentation of the incident through completion of a Dysregulation Incident Report, and required State Board of Education form if applicable, must be filed for review by Regulatory/Crisis Responder Supervisor or Regulatory/Crisis Responder /Safety-Care ® Trainer and Principal or administrative designee or other appropriate staff.

 More restrictive interventions may include: